sub-c/AllegroDotNet/README.md

 myEventQueue.RegisterEventSource(myDisplay.GetDisplayEventSource());
 ```

-Current the models with extension methods are AllegroBitmap, AllegroDisplay, AllegroEventQueue, and AllegroTimer.
+Current the models with extension methods are AllegroBitmap, AllegroDisplay, AllegroEventQueue, AllegroTimer, AllegroMutex, and AllegroCond.

 ## Requirements
 * Target x64 architecture (AnyCPU will not work)